tihomir-kit/tkit.dev/content/blog/2015/10/17/pdfsharpmigradoc-to-azure-storage-in-memory-upload/index.md

 tags: [".net", "azure", "cloud", "migradoc", "pdfsharp", "upload"]
 ---

-From my (somewhat limited) experience [PdfSharp/MigraDoc](http://www.pdfsharp.net/) seems like a pretty fine and powerful library for creating .pdf documents, but it's [documentation](http://www.pdfsharp.net/wiki/PDFsharpSamples.ashx) - not so much.
+From my (somewhat limited) experience [PdfSharp / MigraDoc](http://www.pdfsharp.net/) seems like a pretty fine and powerful library for creating .pdf documents, but it's [documentation](http://www.pdfsharp.net/wiki/PDFsharpSamples.ashx) - not so much.
 It's [a bit all over the place](http://pdfsharp.com/PDFsharp/) and with multiple different NuGet versions/builds and outdated StackOverflow code samples not really helping the situation.

 However, creating a .pdf document in-memory and uploading it straight to Azure is not really that complicated.
 When might this be useful?
 For example when you need to generate a report but instead of immediately giving it to the user it just needs to get stored for later access.